Christine Szekely, PhD

-Zhenqiu Liu, PhD is the Director of Bioinformatics and Faculty in the Department of Medicine’s Hematology/Oncology Division, and the Department of Biomedical Sciences.
+Zhenqiu Liu, PhD is the Director of Bioinformatics at the Samuel Oschin Comprehensive Cancer Institute and Associate Professor in the Department of Medicine’s Hematology/Oncology Division, and the Department of Biomedical Sciences.
 Prior to joining Cedars-Sinai, he was an associate professor of bioinformatics at the Department of Epidemiology and Public Health and Greenebaum Cancer Center, University of Maryland School of Medicine.
 Dr. Liu’s research is in the broad area of bioinformatics, computational biology, and big data mining and has been funded by the National Cancer Institute and National Science Foundation.
 Currently his research is concentrating on survivorship prediction, biomarker identification, and pathway and network constructions with multi-source genomic data.
 Dr. Liu has extensive collaborative research experiences in laboratory investigations, biomarker evaluation, genomics, clinical and epidemiological researches.
 He earned a PhD in Operations Research with a concentration in data mining, as well as a master’s degree in Computer Science, from the University of Tennessee at Knoxville.
 His postdoctoral training was at the Bioinformatics Cell, Telemedicine and Advanced Technology Research Center in Fort Detrick, MD, and at the Department of Statistics at Ohio State University.

-Xiao Zhang, PhD is a Research Scientist of the Biostatistics and Bioinformatics Research Center at Cedars-Sinai.
+Xiao Zhang, PhD is a Research Scientist and Faculty Biostatistician at the Samuel Oschin Comprehensive Cancer Insitute.
 Prior to joining the faculty at Cedars-Sinai, she was a Research Assistant Professor in the Department of Biostatistics, University of Alabama-Birmingham.
 Dr. Zhang’s areas of research expertise include multivariate analysis using Bayesian methods, missing data analysis, survival analysis, and statistical methods in clinical trials.
 She is also interested in doing collaborative research with people from different scientific fields.
 Dr. Zhang earned her master's degree in Probability and Statistics from Beijing University of China and got her doctorate in biostatistics from University of California-Los Angeles.

-Haibin Wang, PhD is a Research Scientist in the Research Informatics Core of the Samuel Oschin Comprehensive Cancer Institute at Cedars-Sinai Medical Center since September 2010.
-Previous to that, Dr. Wang was a Senior Database Administrator at the Winship Cancer Institute, Emory University during the 2005-2010 period.
+Haibin Wang, PhD is a Research Scientist in the Research Informatics Core at the Samuel Oschin Comprehensive Cancer Institute since September 2010.
+Prior to joining Cedars-Sinai, Dr. Wang was a Senior Database Administrator at the Winship Cancer Institute, Emory University during the 2005-2010 period.
 He has extensive cancer informatics research, data management, and Web application programming experience in clinical trials.
 Dr. Wang has bachelor’s degree in Electrical Engineering (B.E., Huazhong University of Science and Technology), master’s degree in Electrical Engineering (M.E., Wuxi University of Light Industry) and master’s degree in Computer Science (M.S., Georgia State University).
 Dr. Wang earned his Ph.D. in Computer Science from Georgia State University in 2005.
 His research interests are focused on uncertainty data modeling in life science, clinical research informatics, grid computing, and Semantic Web.

 Quanlin Li, MS is a Senior Biostatistician at the Samuel Oschin Comprehensive Cancer Institute.
 He received an M.S. in Statistics from Duke University in 2008, and an M.S. in Environmental Science from Peking University, China in 2004.
-Before joining Cedars-Sinai Medical Center, Mr. Li was a Statistician at U.S. Environmental Protection Agency in Chapel Hill, NC, for 4 years.
+Before joining Cedars-Sinai, Mr. Li was a Statistician at U.S. Environmental Protection Agency in Chapel Hill, NC, for 4 years.
 Mr. Li has strong statistical background and programming skills.
 He works with investigators on study design, database management and conducts statistical analysis.
 Ongoing projects include multi-state survival analysis, multiple imputation method for missing data, and developing software applications in cancer phase I clinical trial (EWOC).

-Jie Yao, MS is a Research Biostatistician II at the Medical Genetics Institute at Cedars-Sinai Medical Center since October 2008.
-He received his M.S. in Applied Biostatistics and Epidemiology from the University of Southern California in 2008.
-Mr. Yao has strong background in biostatistics and experience in SAS programming skill.
-He works with investigators on design, construction and maintenance of databases and performs increasingly complex statistical and/or genetic analyses and interprets results and reports.
-He has been playing a major role in several heart related population-based Genome wide association studies; family based GWAS and candidate gene studies.
+Jinrui Cui, MS is a Research Biostatistician III at the Medical Genetics Institute since October 2002.
+He received his M.S. in Statistics from the University of California, Los Angeles, in 2002.
+Jinrui Cui has strong background in statistical genetics and extensive experience in programming of SAS and other statistical package.
+He works with investigators on study design, data collection and data management, performs increasingly complex statistical and/or genetic analyses, and interprets results and reports.
+He has been playing a major role in several cardiovascular and metabolic diseases-related family based linkage, GWAS and candidate gene studies.